Bryce-Leung/FPGA-UART-Protocol/README.md

 #### **RX Testbench**

-The testbench for the RX component tested different cases of recieving correct and incorrect data, with the following waveform output obtained from Modelsim Altera:
+The testbench for the RX component tested different cases of recieving correct and incorrect data.